Cognigy/Documentation/docs/en/docs/ai/handover-providers/user-inactivity-detection.md

    <img class="image-center" src="{{config.site_url}}ai/handover-providers/images/scenarios/5-set-handover-inactivity.png" width="100%" />
 </figure>

 The timer is set in minutes and may vary by up to one minute.
-If there is no end user input, the timer will expire after one minute.
-If an end user input is received, the timer will reset to zero and only expire when the specified timer expires.
+If there is no end user input, the timer will expire after the specified time.
+If an end user input is received before the timeout, the timer will automatically reset and start from the beginning.

 Below the **Set Handover Inactivity** Node, you can add the **Overwrite Analytics** Node to record changes to the Analytics database.